flyinglightspeck/StandbyFLSs/README.md

 The program `./utils/detect_obstruction.py` implements analytical models to detect obstructing standby FLSs.
 It has two variants:
    * One assumes the user is looking at the shape from six views: [front, back, top, bottom, left, right].
 To use this variant run `./utils/detect_obstruction.py --six-view`.
    * The other assumes the user is walking around the shape on a circle while looking at the shape.
 To use this variant run `./utils/detect_obstruction.py` without arguments.
-The outcomes of these models are already generated and available in `assests/obstructing/Q*` directories.

 `./utils/detect_obstruction.py` assumes: